magicmark/fullstack-dev-scripts/README.md

 A collection of scripts/snippets/etc I use during full stack development.

-(I still use [tldr pages](https://tldr.sh/) as a cheat sheet for specific tooling examples.
-The commands listed below are means to an end.)
+_(I still use [tldr pages](https://tldr.sh/) as a cheat sheet for specific tooling examples.
+This repo is intended to contain scripts to achieve certain goals, and not as a generic reference for any particular toolset.)_

 ## npm/yarn package managment